 - 1st Failure – You slip on the slick, moss-covered stones.
 It is difficult, but you manage to regain your footing.

 - 2nd Failure – You step forward and the stones slip out from under your feet.
 Instead of solid ground, you plunge into a hole.
 The water carries away some of your gear while you struggle to keep your head above water.
 Finally, you find the other edge of the hole.

 - 3rd Failure – Focusing on your footing, you miss seeing the small tree being carried downstream.
 The water in this section of the river is waist deep and the tree hits you in the chest, knocking the wind out of you.
 You cling to the tree as it spins and turns, flowing down the river.

 - 4th Failure – The water carries you very far down the river before finally getting stuck against the shore.
 Shivering and cold, you look up the river bank and see bits and pieces of your belongings.
 After a few hours of careful searching, you manage to collect most of your gear and make camp.

-- 3 successful athletic or acrobatic checks will get the character up the narrow path.
+- 3 successful athletic or acrobatic or athletics checks will get the character up the narrow path.

 - 1 Failure – slick from the rain, your foot slips.
 You scrabble for a grip and manage to grab a root.